carpentries-incubator/intro-image-classification-cnn/episodes/02-image-data.md

 Note that the keras.utils for image data loading offer far more capability than we are using here.
 For example:

-- use load_img() to specify the image size and the colour pallette
+- use load_img() to specify the image size and the colour palette
 - use image_dataset_from_directory() to perform these actions are multiple images

 See the Keras API for more [Image data loading] capabilities.